chrisg07/tileman/README.md

 Certain upgrades would be centered around taking gear on a run and setting up a machine or some other mechanic on a specific tile/floor.

 ### Energy

+Movement cost may increase on lower floors
+Combat will require energy.
+Energy cost will be determined by max hit.

 ### Floors

 Rarer resources the lower you go.